dustinpfister/blog_posts/_posts/threejs-point-light.md

 layout: post
 categories: three.js
 id: 470
-updated: 2019-06-03 11:38:50
+updated: 2019-06-03 11:39:52
-version: 1.1
+version: 1.2
 ---

-In three js there is a number of options with it comes to light sources for materials that respond to light, but my favorite option for the most part would be the three hs point light.
+In three js there is a number of options with it comes to light sources for materials that respond to light, but my favorite option for the most part would be the three js [point light](https://threejs.org/docs/#api/en/lights/PointLight).
 This lighting option can be sued to shine light in all directions from a single given point.
 In this post I will be going over some quick examples of the point light in three js as well as touching base on some other three js related topics as well, so lets get to it.

 <!-- more -->